timberwoof/miniature-potato/README.md

 probably means you reversed E and C.

 ## Future Work
-Proper circuit diagrams are forthcoming.

 Perhaps one of the leads of the Miniature Potato could make use of the other two relays and some resistors to act as a primitie curve tracer.
 Having identified the base, you'd connect the specific base lead to that and run the trace test.
-It would then try to determine the Hfe or suggest that E and C are reversed.
+It would then try to determine the Hfe and if it's too small suggest that E and C are reversed.

+I tried connecting a 7800 series voltage regulator.
+Miniature-potato doesn't say it's a failure.
+It just reports an additional conduction mode.
+One could write code to recognize this sort of thing.

 ## Photos
 ![Minature Potato on workbench](../../blob/main/IMG_4331.jpeg)